-All research labs including the Biotechnology Building and Science III,Science IV and Science V will maintain normal temperatures.
+All research labs including the Biotechnology Building, Engineering and Science Buildings and Science III,Science IV and Science V will maintain normal temperatures.
 In the Engineering and Science Building, normal temperatures will be maintained in the laboratory spaces.
 Offices may be cooler than normal.

 Regular custodial/trash pickup services will end at 7 a.m.
-Friday, December 21.
+Friday, December 20.
 Please be sure to dispose of perishables/food prior to that pickup.
-Regular services will resume on Wednesday, January 2.
+Regular services will resume Thursday, January 2.

-Campus Mail Services will have reduced services on Monday, December 24.
+Campus Mail Services will have reduced services on Tuesday, December 24.
 Mail runs will be provided in the morning only.
 ITC and UDC will be serviced earlier than usual.
-The Personal Postage and Main/Package Pick Up windows will not be open.
-Metering of outgoing mail will end at 11:30 a.m. and will not resume until Wednesday, January 2.
+The personal postage and main/package pick up windows will not be open.
+Metering of outgoing mail will end at 11:30 a.m. and will not resume until Thursday, January 2.
 The following services will be suspended from December 26 through January 1: mail deliveries and pickup at all locations, package and postage window services, and metering of outgoing mail.

 Campus Mail Services will receive express and overnight items from FedEx, DHL, and UPS for all departments during the curtailment dates.
-We can not accept ground deliveries from these shippers.
-The U.S. Postal Service will pick up mail from the postal mailboxes (blue boxes on the south entrance to the University Union) on their normal schedule.
+We will not be accepting ground deliveries.
+The U.S. Postal Service will pick up mail from the postal mailboxes (blue boxes on the south side of the University Union) on their normal schedule.

 The stamp vending machine will be available in our main lobby.
-Regular hours and services will resume on Wednesday, January 2.
-Thank you and have a pleasant holiday.
+Regular hours and services will resume on Thursday, January 2.

 "Phantom" loads, or the power consumed by any device while it is switched off, occur in most appliances that use electricity, such as VCRs, televisions, stereos, computers and kitchen appliances.
 In the average home, 75 percent of the electricity used to power electronics is consumed while the products are turned off.
 This can be avoided by unplugging the appliance or using a power strip and using the switch on the power strip to cut all power to the appliance.
 Remember to unplug all unnecessary appliances before you leave for winter break.